Explore the medications listed in our database.

 Each film-coated, pink, oval immediate-release tablet, debossed with "10" on one side, contains 10 mg of vilazodone hydrochloride.
-Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Red #40, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc and titanium dioxide.
+Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Red No. 40, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

 Each film-coated, orange, oval immediate-release tablet, debossed with "20" on one side, contains 20 mg of vilazodone hydrochloride.
-Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Yellow #6, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc and titanium dioxide.
+Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Yellow No. 6, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

 Each film-coated, blue, oval immediate-release tablet, debossed with "40" on one side, contains 40 mg of vilazodone hydrochloride.
-Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue #1, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc and titanium dioxide.
+Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Blue No. 1, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, and titanium dioxide.